Thoracic aortic aneurysm

-Because many thoracic aortic aneurysms are found during a routine physical exam or while your doctor is looking for another condition, there are no special preparations necessary.
-If you're being screened for an aortic aneurysm, your doctor will likely ask if anyone in your family has ever had an aortic aneurysm, so have that information ready.
+If you're being screened for an aortic aneurysm, your health care provider will likely ask if anyone in your family has ever had an aortic aneurysm, so have that information ready.

 Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and what to expect from your health care provider.

 What you can do

 - Take a family member or friend along, if possible.
-Sometimes it can be difficult to recall all of the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be difficult to remember the information provided to you during an appointment.
+Someone who goes with you may remember something that you missed or forgot.

 - Send imaging reports and bring records.
-It's helpful if you can send imaging reports to your doctor in advance and bring your reports and medical records.
+It's helpful if you can send imaging reports to your health care provider in advance and bring your medical records.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.